 Elective Deferral procedure.
 The amount you elect to defer will be deducted from your pay in accordance with a procedure established by the Plan Administrator.
 If you wish to defer, the procedure will require that you enter into a Salary Reduction Agreement.
-You may elect to defer a portion of your compensation payable on or after your Entry Date.
-Such election will become effective as soon as administratively feasible after it is received by the Plan Administrator.
-Your election will generally remain in effect until you modify or terminate it.
+Your election will become effective as soon as administratively feasible after it is received by the Plan Administrator.
+Your election will remain in effect until you modify or terminate it.

 Elective Deferral modifications.
-You may revoke or make modifications to your salary deferral election in accordance with procedures that the Employer provides.
+You may revoke or modify your salary deferral election in accordance with procedures that your Employer provides.
 See the Plan Administrator for further information.

 Elective Deferral Limit.
 As a Participant, you may elect to defer a percentage of your compensation each year instead of receiving that amount in cash.
 Your total elective deferrals in any taxable year cannot exceed a dollar limit which is set by law.
-The limit for 2021 is \$19,500.
-After 2021, the dollar limit may increase for cost-of-living adjustments.
+The limit for 2019 is \$19,000.
+After 2019, the dollar limit may increase for cost-of-living adjustments.
 See the paragraph below on Annual dollar limit.

 Age 50 Catch-Up Deferrals.
 If you are at least age 50 or will attain age 50 before the end of a calendar year, then you may elect to defer additional amounts (called Age 50 Catch-Up Deferrals) to the Plan as of the January 1st of that year.
 You can defer the additional amounts regardless of any other limitations on the amount you can defer to the Plan.
-The maximum Age 50 Catch-Up Deferrals that you can make in 2021 is \$6,500.
-After 2021, the maximum might increase for cost-of-living adjustments.
+The maximum Age 50 Catch-Up Deferrals that you can make in 2019 is \$6,000.
+After 2019, the maximum might increase for cost-of-living adjustments.

 Annual dollar limit.
-You should also be aware that each separately stated annual dollar limit on the amount you may defer (the annual deferral limit and the "catch-up contribution" limit) is a separate aggregate limit that applies to all such similar salary deferral amounts and "catch-up contributions" you may make under this Plan and any other cash or deferred arrangements (including other tax-sheltered 403(b) annuity contracts, simplified employee pensions or 401(k) plans) in which you may be participating.
+You should also be aware that each separately stated annual dollar limit on the amount you may defer (the annual deferral limit and the "catch-up contribution" limit) is a separate aggregate limit that applies to all such similar salary deferral amounts and "catch-up contributions" you may make under this Plan and any other cash or deferred arrangements (including tax-sheltered 403(b) annuity contracts, simplified employee pensions or other 401(k) plans) in which you may be participating.
 Generally, if an annual dollar limit is exceeded, then the excess must be returned to you in order to avoid adverse tax consequences.
 For this reason, it is desirable to request in writing that any such excess salary deferral amounts and "catch-up contributions" be returned to you.